ccxvr/Circle-spell-system-builder/README.md

 - Glyphs are styled through CSS instead of hardcoded path drawings.
 - Palette chips show both glyph symbol and syntax name.
 - Easier to edit symbols directly in the `glyphs` object in `src/app.js`.

-## Deploy to GitHub Pages

-1. Create a GitHub repository.
-2. Upload the contents of this folder, not the folder itself.
-3. Go to Settings → Pages.
-4. Source: Deploy from a branch.
-5. Branch: main, folder: /root.
-6. Open the generated Pages URL.

-No build step is required.

 ## Example